Pickled Beets: Healthy, Easy, and Delicious

 - Next up, remove the skin from the beets using a knife or vegetable peeler.
 Dice the beets into bite sized chunks and place into a mason jar.

-- Let's kick on with the pickling liquid.
-In a small pot, pour in the water, vinegar, sugar, salt, peppercorns, and any other spices you want.
-(Cinnamon stick, star anise, bay leaves).
+- In a small pot, pour in the water, vinegar, sugar, salt, peppercorns, and any other spices you want (cinnamon stick, star anise, bay leaves, cloves all work well).
 Bring the mixture to a simmer until the salt and sugar has dissolved.
 Once disolved, remove the pot from the heat and pour the liquid over the beets in the mason jar.
 Cover and allow to sit for 1 hour.

 - Beets should be stored in the refrigerator and will last up to six weeks!